 Fragrances: Other than the fact that they’re not really needed, the concern here is that they can sting your eyes or trigger allergic reactions.
 So they’re good to avoid for kids, as well as adults who expect to swim or sweat.

-Nano particles: The ability to make these incredibly microscopic particles is relatively new and their properties are not well-understood yet.
+Nano particles: The ability to make these incredibly small particles is relatively new and their properties are not fully understood yet.
 They can pass easily through cell membranes, for example, which can be valuable for some purposes but concerning as well.
-So you might see sunscreens stating that they are “nano free,” though no exact definition of the term exists yet, nor have nano-particle risks been found in sunscreens.
+No nano-particle risks have been found in sunscreens, but you might see sunscreens stating that they are “nano-free” or "non-nano."
+There is no approved definition of these term by the FDA, but there are definitions approved in Europe and Australia, and some brands use those definitions to create their products.

-Zinc oxide and titanium dioxide: Unlike sunscreens that rely on chemicals for their ingredients, products that contain these mineral ingredients are likely to market themselves as natural or organic.
+Zinc oxide and titanium dioxide: Mineral sunscreen ingredients block UVA and UVB rays.
+Unlike sunscreens that rely on synthetic chemicals to block rays, products that contain these mineral ingredients sometimes market themselves as "natural" "organic" or "reef-safe."
 Many sunscreens that contain these minerals use nano particles, in part, to provide a smoother, clearer application.

 Learn more: For a more comprehensive look at ingredients of concern, you can check out information from organizations like the Environmental Working Group (EWG).
 It’s also worth reminding yourself, though, that the science behind skin-cancer risks and current sunscreens’ ability to reduce those risks is indisputable.